 Hideaki Nakajima, MD, PhD, University of Fukui School of Medical Sciences, Japan

-Masashi Neo, MD, PhD, Osaka Medical College, Japan
+Masashi Neo, MD, PhD, Osaka Medical and Pharmaceutical University, Japan

 Seiji Okada, MD, PhD, Osaka University, Japan

 Kei Watanabe, MD, PhD, Niigata University, Japan

 Kazuhiro Hasegawa, MD, PhD, Niigata Spine Surgery Center, Japan